-The historic Empire Ranch has been a working cattle ranch for 140 years.
+The historic Empire Ranch has been a working cattle ranch for almost 150 years.
 Its rich history includes successive ownership by two prominent ranching families, two corporations, and finally by the federal government on behalf of the general public.
 Its history is briefly summarized below by ownership era.
 Arizona’s Empire Ranch: A Prominent Past and Promising Future is an 18 minute video presentation on the history of the Empire Ranch from its founding in 1876 to present day efforts by the Empire Ranch Foundation and the Bureau of Land Management to protect and preserve the historic buildings.
-Click here to view a chronology of the events that led to the establishment of the Empire Ranch.
+Click here for more detailed information and a chronology of Empire Ranch history.

 The Empire Ranch was originally established in the 1860’s as a homestead ranch of 160 acres with a flat topped four-room adobe ranch house and adjoining adobe-walled corral.
 In 1876 the ranch was owned by Edward Nye Fish, a Tucson businessman, when it was acquired for $2,000 by Walter L. Vail, a native of Liverpool, Nova Scotia, and Plainfield, New Jersey, and Herbert Hislop, an Englishman.
 John Harvey, an Englishman from Bermuda, joined the partnership a few months later.